primitivefinance/arbiter/README.md

 Price:     "1.216568804789000000000000000000000000000e+3"
 ```

+The event monitoring feature will be depricated in a future release.

 You may also build the executable with `cargo build`, which will output a binary in `target/`

 ## Configuration File